 in the bible, you look up the numbers 5268 and 8357.
 Simple.

 Nope, Strong’s system isn’t perfect.
 Some of the numbers are redundant: Different forms of the same word sometimes got different numbers.
-Aramaic words (which he called “Chaldee”) got mixed up with the Hebrew words, and people can mix up the Hebrew definition with the Aramaic definitions and get some strange interpretations.
-Pronunciation is off, ’cause it’s not taken from native speakers, who’d pronounce ὑποζύγιον as i.poʊ'dzi.gi.oʊn not hup.ɑd'zug.i.ɑn.
+Syriac words (which Strong called “Chaldee”) got mixed up with the Hebrew words, and people can mix up the Hebrew definition with the Syriac definitions and get some strange interpretations.
+Pronunciation is way off ’cause it’s not taken from native speakers, who’d pronounce ὑποζύγιον as i.poʊ'dzi.gi.oʊn not hup.ɑd'zug.i.ɑn.
 And if you wanna use Strong’s Greek dictionary to look up words from the Septuagint, he didn’t write it for the Septuagint, so good luck.
 (For that you’ll need a Liddell and Scott’s Greek-English Lexicon… and maybe a semester of ancient Greek.

 But the popularity and utility of Strong’s concordance means you’ll find Strong numbers in a whole lot of reference materials.